Lim Chun-ae

-Lim Chun-ae (임 춘애; born 1 July 1969) is a South Korean former track and field athlete who competed in middle-distance running events.
+Lim Chun-ae (born 1 July 1969) is a South Korean former track and field athlete who competed in middle-distance running events.
 She won the 800 metres, 1500 metres and 3000 metres titles as a teenager at the 1986 Asian Games held in Seoul.
 She was South Korea's first female athletics gold medallist at the Asian Games and is the only athlete to have achieved that triple at the same games.

 She represented her country at the 1988 Seoul Olympics, but did not perform as well and retired shortly after.
 Lim was also a bronze medallist in the 800 m at the Asian Athletics Championships in 1987.

 Career

 Born into a poor rural family, her father died when she was still a child and before he died he encouraged her to become self-sufficient and independent.
 She was supported by her single mother, who worked in a restaurant.
 Lim found a talent for running at school, winning her middle-school race then steadily improving until she won the 3000 metres at the Korean National Sports Festival.
 The 1986 Asian Games in Seoul saw her become a national celebrity.
 At the age of seventeen she swept the middle-distance medals at the games, winning the 800 metres and 1500 metres, then the 3000 m in an Asian Games record time.
 She was the first South Korean woman to win an athletics title at the Asian Games, and only the second middle-distance winner for her nation, after Choi Yun-chil in 1954.

 Following this victory, interviews with her were published highlighting her poor background, making particular mention of her reliance on ramen (noodle soup) and her envy of the food her richer friends ate.
 She earned the nickname "Ramen Girl" and was well-rewarded for her efforts at the Asian Games, reportedly earning around US$250,000 in corporate and government support.